ChicoState/archenemy-ux/phaseIII/README.md

 ### Background Context

 Our background questions revealed that half of our participants had no prior experience with matching apps.
-Those who did mentioned features they valued:
-- Swiping mechanisms
-- Chat functionality
-- Location-based matching
-- Profile customization

-Common frustrations with existing apps included:
-- Ghosting
-- Repetitive interactions
-- Limited filtering options for non-binary users

-All participants engaged in some form of competitive activities, most commonly:
-- Video games
-- Sports
-- Friendly competitions with friends

-Motivations for competition primarily centered around:
-- Desire to win
-- Improvement of skills
-- Ranking systems
+Those who did mentioned features they valued: swiping mechanisms, chat functionality, location-based matching, and profile customization.
+Common frustrations with existing apps included ghosting, repetitive interactions, and limited filtering options for non-binary users.
+All participants engaged in some form of competitive activities, most commonly video games, sports, and friendly competitions with friends.
+Motivations for competition primarily centered around the simple desire to WIN.

 ### Overall Impressions

-Participants generally found the Archenemy concept novel and entertaining:
-- "Great idea, hilarious"
-- "Really excited, not sure if needed but a fun app"
-- "Cool app if [you] want to 'brawl'"

-Most valued features included:
-- The main matchmaking functionality
-- Chat pages
-- The overall concept of finding rivals

-Most confusing aspects included:
-- Navigation issues
-- Location of help/FAQ
-- Lack of system feedback for actions
-- Unclear meaning of Yes/No buttons versus swiping
+Participants generally found the Archenemy concept novel and entertaining, calling it a "Great idea, hilarious", "Really excited, not sure if needed but a fun app", and a "Cool app if [you] want to 'brawl'".
+The most valued features included the main matchmaking functionality, chat pages, and the overall concept of finding rivals.
+The confusing aspects included navigation issues, the location of help/FAQ, a lack of system feedback for actions, and an unclear meaning of Yes/No buttons versus swiping.

 ## Conclusions